Silicon Valley Semester

 - SVS students will regularly meet ND alumni and industry leaders, attend career development workshops, and interact face-to-face with industry veterans and innovators who are eager to meet with our ambitious and top-tier student talent.
 SVS emphasizes the importance of relationships in Silicon Valley, and we provide students a leg up on cultivating and building those relationships for professional development.

 - SVS students live and work in the heart of Silicon Valley with easy access to San Francisco and San Jose (and their many attractions).
-Students are exposed to the natural beauty of the Bay Area, Monterey, Muir Woods, Half Moon Bay, Tahoe, etc. Students will also visit and tour companies like Tesla, Google, LinkedIn, Cisco, and more!
-SVS students will also be able to take advantage of several community and volunteer service activities in additional to reflection exercises and faith-based events.
+Students are exposed to the natural beauty of the Bay Area, Monterey, Muir Woods, Half Moon Bay, Tahoe, etc. Students will also visit and tour companies like Tesla, Google, LinkedIn, Cisco, and numerous startups!
+SVS students will be able to take advantage of several volunteer service and community-based activities in addition to reflection exercises and faith-based events.

-Selection for the spring 2020 cohort is complete with 35 students from the Colleges of Engineering, Arts & Letters, Science, and the Mendoza College of Business.
+The Fall semester, open to students from across the University will include students from the College of Arts & Letters, the College of Science, and the Mendoza School of Business.
+The Spring cohort is focused on Computer Science majors (BS and BA).
 ND-California provides a limited number of courses to help students maintain progress toward graduation in addition to S/U credit earned from the experiential learning component of the part-time internship.
 You can learn more about courses here.